 DWI Administrative Hearing Lawyer Belton, MO.
 If you’ve been arrested for DWI/DUI in Belton, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Belton, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Belton, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Belton, MO.
+Don’t wait until it’s too late.
+You have only 15 days after your arrest to request this hearing.
+A Combs Waterkotte Belton, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
+Call (314) 900-HELP or reach out online for a free consultation with one of our expert Belton, MO DWI/DUI defense attorneys before the deadline passes.

-Understanding DWI Administrative Hearings in Belton, MO
+What is a DWI Administrative Hearing in Belton, MO and Across Missouri?

-- Did the officer have reasonable suspicion to pull you over?
+- Did the officer have reasonable grounds to stop you?

-- Were you operating a vehicle while intoxicated?
+- Were you driving while impaired?

 - Did you refuse a breath or blood test?

-Winning the hearing can mean keeping your license and avoiding additional penalties.
-If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.
+A successful hearing outcome could mean keeping your license and avoiding further penalties.
+However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-Understanding Missouri’s License Suspension & Revocation Penalties
+Missouri License Suspension & Revocation Consequences

 - Second-Time DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.

-- Refusal to Submit to a Chemical Test: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.
+- Refusing a Chemical Test: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.

 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Belton, MO.